citp/privacy-policy-historical/g/gr/gra/graphene-theme.com.md

 We treat and view your personal data seriously.

-In the course of your dealings with us, **Graphene Themes Solutions** , as our valued customer / prospective customer, we will request that you provide data and information about yourself (â€œPersonal Dataâ€) to enable us to enter into transaction with you or to deliver the necessary notices, services and/or products.
+In the course of your dealings with us, **Graphene Themes Solutions** , as our valued customer / prospective customer, we will request that you provide data and information about yourself (“Personal Data”) to enable us to enter into transaction with you or to deliver the necessary notices, services and/or products.

 ### What information do we collect?